redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 ##### Memory Domain

 Item that represents a chip or memory pool on an emulated system.
+Memory Domains are native to Bizhawk but the Memory Domains listed in RTC are proxies to the real Memory Domains.
+While this fact makes very little difference in terms of how they work, it allows for Virtual Memory Domains to coexist with real ones.
+Virtual Memory Domains are essentially interfaces to Real Memory Domains with blacklisted adresses.

 ### General Parameters